mp-se/kegmon2/docs/_sources/configuration.rst.txt

   :width: 600
   :alt: Influx integration

 Configure InfluxDB v2 for logging scale and internal parameters.
-If enabled data will be logged every second for all the scales and paramaters.
+When enabled, the firmware sends periodic data for all configured scales and records events.

 Serial Console
 **************